masykur/absen/README.md

 # Absen
 Time Attendance and access control machine TCP communication writen in Go

+> **Note:** _The software is reverse engineered by sniffing network package between official software and machine.
+It is developed without any official references or documentations from hardware maker._

 Implemented machines are below
 ## Keico SF3000